 Submission packets for the Certificate of Impact must include the following:

-- A completed Certificate of Impact submission form, including a one-paragraph summary or abstract of the nominated report.
+- A completed Certificate of Impact submission form, including a one paragraph summary/abstract of the nominated report.
+A printable PDF version of the 2023 submission form is available below Microsoft Word format.

 - A copy of the nominated evaluation or audit report.